Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 If you’re a regular saver, consider opening a bonus saver account.
 This way, you receive a maximum amount of interest every month.
 Flexible savers may want to opt for an introductory bonus account so they get the bonus interest rate no matter how many withdrawals they make.

-Should I switch savings accounts?
+Example: Should I switch savings accounts?

 Yearly Interest ($)